gummyworm/monster/docs/object.md

 up the program that will be loaded into memory and is the first of the "executable" sections.

-The format of the .TEXT sections is very simple: it is the literal assembled binary.
+The format of the .CODE sections is very simple: it is the literal assembled binary.

 | field  |  description                                |